In this series of mini-blogs I will offer tips on how to get the most from your tweets.

 I’ve written before about how best to use Twitter and how Twitter is ideal for building communities and engaging with others.
 But it still surprises me how many regular Twitterati still don’t know how to get the best out of Twitter.

-In the third of my mini-series I look tweet content.
+In the fourth of my mini-series I look at organising your incoming tweets.

 More social media blogs from the BOU